-Bald faced hornets do not build their nests in the ground like Digger Wasps and Cicada Killer Wasps do.
-Instead, you’ll always find the nests at least 3 feet above the ground in bushes, shrubs, fences, lights, under the eaves of buildings.
-A bald faced hornets nest is grey in color and can be over 2 feet long.
+Bald-faced hornets do not build their nests in the ground like Digger Wasps and Cicada Killer Wasps do.
+Instead, you’ll always find the nests at least 3 feet above the ground in bushes, shrubs, fences, lights, and under the eaves of buildings.
+A bald-faced hornet’s nest is grey in color and can be over 2 feet long.
 For nests located near human activity, extreme caution is needed.
 A hornet colony consists of a queen and many workers, and a single bald-faced hornet’s nest may contain over 400 workers!

-Each winter, only the queens survive in protected places like rock piles, hollow trees, under bark and in the walls and attics of buildings.
+Each winter, only the queens survive in protected places like rock piles, hollow trees, under bark, and in the walls and attics of buildings.
 The queen builds a new nest every spring.